Jekwwer/Jekwwer/STYLEGUIDE.md

 - `types-requests`
 - `requests`

-For ensuring code quality and security, the project uses [tox][tox-web] with the following configurations:

-- `tox`: Executes all environments (lint, format, bandit, mypy).
-- `tox -e lint`: Runs linters such as flake8, pylint, isort, and autopep8 to verify code quality.
-- `tox -e format`: Automatically formats the code.
-- `tox -e bandit`: Scans for security vulnerabilities.
-- `tox -e mypy`: Checks for proper type annotations .

 ### Target Audience

 This project is specifically tailored for Jekwwer, aiming to meet his preferences and requirements for a personalized